-The construction and upgrade of the 84-kilometre single lane Kenol-Sagana-Marua Road in central Kenya into a dual carriageway is reportedly making good progress.
+The construction and upgrade of the 84-kilometer single-lane Kenol-Sagana-Marua Road in central Kenya into a dual carriageway are reportedly making good progress.
 This came to light when Kenya’s Cabinet Secretary for Transport, Infrastructure, and Housing, James Macharia was briefing African Development Bank Group President Akinwumi Adesina on the project and its significant milestone.

-More than 17,000 people have gained skilled and semi-skilled employment as a result of the programme.
-Furthermore, the renovated route is projected to enhance regional integration by connecting the Isiolo-Moyale corridor, which connects the nation to neighbouring Ethiopia.
+More than 17,000 people have gained skilled and semi-skilled employment as a result of the program.
+Furthermore, the renovated route is projected to enhance regional integration by connecting the Isiolo-Moyale corridor, which connects the nation to neighboring Ethiopia.
 It will also connect the Isiolo-Mandera corridor that connects Kenya and Somalia.

 According to Adesina, the initiative would be part of both the African Development Bank’s and Kenya’s legacies.

 Kenya launches tender for Murang’a-Nyeri dual carriageway project

 The National Government of Kenya has launched tenders for consultants to supervise the construction of a dual carriageway between Kenol in Murang’a County and Marua in Nyeri County.